Fresh Breath for Dogs

 Bad Breath in Dogs

-To address the problem, we must find the source.
-Bad breath in dogs primarily comes from Volatile Sulfur Compounds (VSCs).
+To address the problem, start with the likely source.
+Bad breath in dogs primarily comes from sulfur-based gases.
 Anaerobic bacteria hiding below the gumline produce these foul-smelling gases.

 If you don't remove plaque, it hardens into tartar within 48 hours.
 This creates an oxygen-deprived environment where odor-causing bacteria thrive.
 While a passing smell might come from diet, a constant "rotten egg" or metallic odor usually signals an imbalance in your dog's oral microbiome.